DYRuiz/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Trend analysis for Kickstarter data
+Trend analysis for Kickstarter Campaigns